Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 CMake version 3.13 or higher is required to build these libraries.
 Download and install CMake from the project's [website](https://cmake.org/download/).

-#### Vcpkg
+#### Libs
+- curl
+- libxml2

 Vcpkg can be used to install the Azure SDK for CPP dependencies into a specific folder on the system instead of globally installing them.
 Follow [vcpkg install guide](https://github.com/microsoft/vcpkg) to install the following dependencies:

-- curl
-- libxml2

 ```sh
 ./vcpkg install curl libxml2
 ```

 When using VCPKG, make sure to define the `VCPKG_ROOT` environment variable to VCPKG folder before using `CMake`.
-CMake will pull dependencies from VCPKG when this is set, otherwise, dependencies need to be globally installed.

 ### Building and Testing